nutanix-cloud-native/cluster-api-runtime-extensions-nutanix/docs/content/image-repository.md

 Override the container image repository used when pulling Kubernetes images.

-To enable the API server certificate SANs enable the `extraapiservercertsansvars` and `extraapiservercertsanspatch` external patches on `ClusterClass`.
+To enable this handler set the `imagerepositorypatch` and `imagerepositoryvars` external patches on `ClusterClass`.

 ```yaml
 apiVersion: cluster.x-k8s.io/v1beta1